krzysztofkolcz/java/barteczko/oca.md

 ```
 public interface CanDig {
 	private int MAXIMUM_DEPTH = 100; // DOES NOT COMPILE - private modifier is used, and all interface variables are assumed to be public.
-	protected abstract boolean UNDERWATER = false; // DOES NOT COMPILE - It is marked as protected, which confl icts with the assumed modifi er public, and it is marked as abstract, which confl icts with the assumed modifi er final.
+	protected abstract boolean UNDERWATER = false; // DOES NOT COMPILE - It is marked as protected, which conflicts with the assumed modifi er public, and it is marked as abstract, which confl icts with the assumed modifi er final.
-	public static String TYPE; // DOES NOT COMPILE - you must provide a value to a static final member of the class when it is defi ned.
+	public static String TYPE; // DOES NOT COMPILE - you must provide a value to a static final member of the class when it is defined.
 }
 ```